software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Add instructions on _how to start the frontend application_ on the command-line to the "Developer guide" section in the `README.md` file.
 Don't forget important details, such as in which folder the commands should be run in an how to install the frontend dependencies.
 >
-> For the sake of clarity, you can add separate subheadings for backend's and frontend's developer guide:
+> To improve the documentation structure, you can consider separate subheadings for backend's and frontend's developer guide:
 >
 > ```md
 > ## Developer guide